-The Writer’s Center welcomes Poet Elizabeth Hazen for a reading and discussion of her new collection, The Sky Will Hold.
-Elizabeth is in conversation with Poet Rose Solari.
+The Writer’s Center welcomes Poet Elizabeth Hazen and Poet Rose Solari for a reading of their newest collections, The Sky Will Hold and The Last Girl, respectively.

 FREE & open to the public.
 RSVP below.